ChrisPenner/focus/README.md

 - [ ] How do I fold, e.g. to sum or w/e
 - [ ] `||` for concat (and logical or), `&&` for zippy logical and, (maybe it returns an n'ary tuple?)
-- [ ] I'm thinking it may be clearer to actually require '%{}' inside pattern binding and template strings.
-Maybe just use bare '{}'?'
+- [ ] I now use bare '{}' in template strings, but still use %{} in binding strings; is that right?
+Do I eventually allow expressions in pattern binding strings like view patterns?
 - [ ] Most selectors probably shouldn't return their input, instead the caller can wrap them in 'filter' if that was the intention.
     - e.g. pattern selectors.
 - [ ] Be more consistent in using syntax to denote special syntactic constructs.